smthemex/ComfyUI_StoryDiffusion/README.md

 Need encoder model "laion/CLIP-ViT-bigG-14-laion2B-39B-b160k":[link](https://huggingface.co/laion/CLIP-ViT-bigG-14-laion2B-39B-b160k)

 ```
-├── ComfyUI/custom_nodes/ComfyUI_StoryDiffusion/
+├── ComfyUI/models/
-|      ├──weights/
+|      ├──photomaker/
 |             ├── photomaker-v1.bin
 |             ├── ms_adapter.bin

 ```

 3.2 offline
-Open the models.yaml file of ComfyUI_StoryDiffusion/config/models.yaml.
-If there is a pre downloaded default diffusion model, it can be left blank.
-If the address is not in the default C drive category, you can fill in the absolute address of the diffusion model in the "path" column, which must be "/"
+You can fill in the absolute address of the diffusion model in repo, using "/"

 --using dual role same frame function:
 Fill in the absolute path of your local clip model in the "laion/CLIP ViT bigG-14-laion2B-39B-b160k" column, using "/".
 Please refer to the file structure demonstration below for the required files.
 ```
-├── ComfyUI/custom_nodes/ComfyUI_StoryDiffusion/
-|      ├──weights/
-|             ├── photomaker-v1.bin
-|             ├── ms_adapter.bin
 ├── Any local_path/
 |     ├──CLIP ViT bigG-14-laion2B-39B-b160k/
 |             ├── config.json